hdm08/Stroke_Prediction/README.md

     • Recall: 96% - Better identification of stroke cases after resampling.

 ## Conclusion
 The initial analysis using a Decision Tree model showed strong accuracy, but failed to correctly identify stroke cases due to the imbalanced nature of the data.
-After applying SMOTE, both Decision Tree and KNN models showed improvements in recall, with KNN providing the best results in terms of both accuracy and recall, making it a better fit for this problem.
+After applying SMOTE, both Decision Tree and KNN models showed improvements in recall and precision with KNN providing the best results in terms of both accuracy and recall, making it a better fit for this problem.